persalys/persalys/python/doc/examples/examples.rst

 5-1-1 Inputs
 ************

-To perform a sensibility analysis with the Sobol method, choose **New sensibility analysis** in the context menu (right click) of the probabilistic model item in the study tree.
+To perform a sensibility analysis with the Sobol method, the input variables must be independent (In the Correlation tab of the probabilistic model window replace -0.2 by 0).
+Choose **New sensibility analysis** in the context menu (right click) of the probabilistic model item in the study tree.

 .. image:: contextual_menu_proba_model.png